Nail gun: Electric powered

-A electric nail gun uses electricity to power a motor, which is when a piston shoots the nail into any material, typically wood or another soft material since the electric powered nail gun tends to be less powerful than a air compressed.
+An electric nail gun uses electricity to power a motor, which is when a piston shoots the nail into any material, typically wood or another soft material since the electric powered nail gun tends to be less powerful than an air compressed.
 The electric motor then compresses the air inside the piston which forces the nail out the end of the nail gun into the material.
 This allows a much quicker and more efficient way to drive nails than manual methods such as a hammer and nail.
-One of the benefits of using a electric nail gun is to reduce the physical effort and time required for large-scale tasks.
+One of the benefits of using an electric nail gun is to reduce the physical effort and time required for large-scale tasks.

 Electric nail guns are commonly used in construction and woodworking for framing smaller items such as baseboard installation, and securing trim.

 There are two main styles of electric nail guns, corded and battery-powered nail guns.
 Corded relies on an electrical outlet for power and requires a cord to extend from the nail gun to the wall; battery-style nail guns offer increased mobility and easy use when needed.
 While electric nail guns provide advantages such as ease of use and quiet operation, they do have limitations like power dependency, battery life and increased weight, especially with higher capacity battery packs.